-Only a regional perspective can go beyond the housing needs of the people who haven't been excluded altogether from a jurisdiction and look to the housing
+Only a regional perspective can go beyond the housing needs of the people who haven't been excluded altogether from a jurisdiction and look to the housing needs of the people who have been excluded.

-&lt;sup>32 Huntington, supra, 844 F.2d at 938, fn.
+32 Huntington, supra, 844 F.2d at 938, fn.
 8.